 Nowadays the world is in constant and successive changes and to follow these changes one necessarily has to be prepared to act throughout life with initiative, innovation and value creation.
 However, obstacles to entrepreneurship are numerous, and those who seek these challenges in foreign countries have to face even greater problems.

-In order to understand the difficulties found by Portuguese emigrants entrepreneurs in Andorra, the authors conducted in 2012, a survey with 51 Portuguese entrepreneurs residing in that country.
+In order to understand the difficulties found by Portuguese emigrant entrepreneurs in Andorra, the authors conducted a survey in 2012 with 51 Portuguese entrepreneurs residing in that country.
+The results are described in this chapter.
 It was found that the main obstacles to setting up a business are mostly bureaucratic in nature, due to legislation not adjusted to reality, suggesting, first and foremost, the urgency of an intense work yet to be done in this field, both by governmental bodies and by other institutions directly related with these entrepreneurs.